 Colin is a second-generation Arizonan and earned his degree from Arizona State University.
 He resides in Phoenix with his wife Michelle and their son.

-Max Fose is the President and CEO of IWS, a national advertising and public affairs agency with offices in Phoenix, Arizona and Washington, D.C.
+Max Fose is the President and CEO of IWS, a national advertising and public affairs agency with offices in Washington, D.C., Phoenix, Arizona and San Diego, California.

 Max's work on behalf of the agency's business, public affairs, government, and non-profit clients has been recognized by news publications such as The Wall Street Journal, U.S. News and World Report, Newsweek, The Industry Standard, Interactive Week, The Washington Post and Forbes ASAP.
 Max has shared his expertise widely through appearances on ABC World News Tonight, CBS Evening News, CNN, MSNBC, C-Span, the News Hour on PBS, and many international outlets.
 He speaks frequently on topics ranging from effective messaging and digital strategy to the opportunities of using social media.